Pleural mesothelioma affects the lining of the lungs and is the most common form of cancer caused by asbestos.

 - Presence of pain when breathing

-Currently, the prognosis for those diagnosed with pleural mesothelioma is not good given that diagnosis often occurs in a late, advanced stage.
+Overall, the prognosis for those diagnosed with pleural mesothelioma is not good given that diagnosis often occurs in a late, advanced stage.
 Many patients die within six months of diagnosis; some live up to a year, but survival much beyond that length of time is rare.
 Clinical trials are constantly underway in hopes of discovering a cure for the disease or a way to further prolong the life of a pleural mesothelioma sufferer.